 When you first allow yourself to eat all foods, it is extremely normal to initially go overboard eating things you always considered to be off-limits.
 It is important to allow yourself to go through this phase so that your body and brain can re-establish trust with each other.
 After a few days or weeks, these foods will lose most of their lure.
 Just like when you buy a new item of clothing, wear it every day, and then it ends up in the back of the draw with the rest of the jumpers you once loved?
 Maybe you still like it, but you don’t need to wear it every day.
 Sure, you might always have a thing for cookies, but if you know that you can have some anytime you want, you won’t have to obsess over them.

 4. Start to listen to your hunger and fullness

 If this is tricky for you, know that you are amongst the majority.
 It is extremely common after years of dieting and eating according to external rules to lose touch with what it feels like to be hungry or full.
+Biologically speaking, it’s near impossible to stop eating, when your body needs food, so getting in touch with early hunger signals is important.
 Don’t stress, you are not broken.
 These signals are still there and you can learn to hear them again.
 It will just take some time and a bit of trial and error.
 The best way to start tuning back in is to take a minute to pause before and after you eat to feel your hunger.
 You can use the scale in the free document below as a reference.
 I also recommend keeping a hunger journal like this one:

 5. Eat regular, satisfying meals and snacks